11 Real Estate Investing Metrics that Investors Need to Know

 Since cap rates are based on the projected estimates of the future income, they are subject to high variance.
 It then becomes important to understand what constitutes a good cap rate for an investment property.

 The rate also indicates the duration of time it will take to recover the invested amount in a property.
-For instance, a property having a cap rate of 10% will take around 10 years for recovering the investment.
+For instance, a property having a cap rate of 10% will take around 10 years to recover the investment.

 Ideally, you want a reasonably high cap rate then.
 However, a major flaw with this particular metric is that it doesn’t account for the associated risks that come with running a rental property.
-For example, the age or location of the property, the property type or tenant’s reliability.
-As such, it can only give you an indication of the properties potential rather than an accurate picture or rate of return or risk.
+For example, the age or location of the property, the property type, or the tenant’s reliability.
+As such, it can only give you an indication of the property's potential rather than an accurate picture or rate of return or risk.

 NOI includes income from rent, parking, and other monthly fees.
-Expenses include vacancy and credit losses, property taxes, insurance, management fees (if they apply), utilities, maintenance type expenses, and management type expenses (legal, accounting, etc.).
-NOI does not include costs that are unique to each investor such as a mortgage.
+Real estate expenses include vacancy and credit losses, property taxes, insurance, management fees (if they apply), utilities, maintenance expenses, and management expenses (legal, accounting, etc.).
+NOI does not include costs that are unique to each investor, such as a mortgage.

 When this metric is used in other industries, it is referred to as “EBIT”, which stands for “earnings before interest and taxes”.